DNS Propagation: How it works and how long it takes

 The DNS cache maintains a record (IP address) of all recently viewed websites and domains.
 Maintaining a cached copy of DNS lookups speeds up the process of data retrieval.
 Speeds up IP address resolution as well, by avoiding the need to go through the complete process of DNS lookup again.

 The intermediary providers must update their DNS caches from time to time.
 They have to keep caches, in order not to overload the internet.
 The internet providers’ interconnection speeds have grown substantially over the last years.
 Consequently, DNS caching time has been reducing.
 In the middle ’90s, a domain name could take up to 3 days to propagate the DNS changes.
-Nowadays, we can see a it in a few hours only.
+Nowadays, we can see it in a few hours only.
+The following graphic explains the DNS propagation time, on average:

 Firstly, DNS propagation may take from a while to several hours to complete.
 It’s becoming faster and faster over time.
-Finally, you can use Dnschecker.com to check for the DNS Propagation status.
-It’s a nice tool that will help you to check the current status about DNS propagation around the world.
+Finally, you can use Mxtoolbox to check for the DNS Propagation status.
+It’s a nice tool that will help you to check the current status of DNS propagation around the world.